Awake brain surgery, also known as an awake craniotomy, is a type of surgery performed on the brain while you are awake and alert.

 Which type of tumor requires awake brain surgery?

-Awake brain surgery is suggested for patients diagnosed with ependymomas, brain metastasis, I-IV stage gliomas, and oligodendrogliomas.
+Awake brain surgery is suggested for patients diagnosed with gliomas located close to the functional areas of the brain.

 When should one visit the doctor after the surgery?

-The first follow-up session with the doctor is usually scheduled three months after the surgery.
+The first follow-up session with the doctor is usually scheduled 7-10 days after the surgery.
 However, if you notice any of the symptoms such as fever, weakness in the legs and arms, headaches, increased swelling, and incision infection, then you should immediately consult your doctor.